shreyanshchordia/Chatbot/Data/README.md

 The file `data.pkl` has the output generated from DataPreparation.ipynb

-So if you wish to directly move on to the the model, then you can downloaded `data.pkl` file.
+So if you wish to directly move on to the the model, then you can download `data.pkl` file.